 Entry #2 in the flowDescriptions array includes the following attributes:

-direction shall be set to a value of "in"
+direction shall be set to a value of "in".

 source IP address shall be set to the IP address configured in the pointOfAccess attribute of the <AE> or <remoteCSE> resource hosted on the IN-CSE and associated with the QoS session endpoint applicable to this request and destination IP address is set to the IP address of the IN-CSE.